 What is your favorite frozen treat?

-*This post may contain affiliate links.
+Psst… this post may contain affiliate links.
 In order to support this blog and continue providing free content, I may receive a commission from purchases you make through these links.
 It’s free for you and really helps me out.
 Thanks!